With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Aurora Behavioral Health Center Franklin is a mental health treatment center in Franklin, WI, located at 9200 West Loomis Road, Suite 217, 53132 zip code area.
 Aurora Behavioral Health Center Franklin provides outpatient treatment.
-Aurora Behavioral Health Center Franklin offers group therapy, individual psychotherapy and trauma therapy to young adults, children / adolescents and adults.
-Additional services at Aurora Behavioral Health Center Franklin consist of education services, illness management and recovery and diet and exercise counseling.
+Aurora Behavioral Health Center Franklin offers individual psychotherapy, couples/family therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Additional services at Aurora Behavioral Health Center Franklin consist of education services, illness management and recovery and suicide prevention services.

 Learn MoreCornerstone Counseling Services is a mental health clinic in Milwaukee, Wisconsin, located at 4811 South 76th Street, Suite 208, 53220.
 Cornerstone Counseling Services offers outpatient treatment.
-Cornerstone Counseling Services provides group therapy, couples/family therapy and activity therapy to young adults, adults and seniors 65 or older.
-Cornerstone Counseling Services also supports patients with eating disorders, people with PTSD and transitional age young adults.
-Some other services provided by Cornerstone Counseling Services include education services, family psychoeducation and court-ordered outpatient treatment.
+Cornerstone Counseling Services provides group therapy, dialectical behavior therapy and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
+Cornerstone Counseling Services also supports people with HIV or AIDS, people with trauma and people with serious mental illness.
+Some other services provided by Cornerstone Counseling Services include family psychoeducation, education services and diet and exercise counseling.

 Learn MoreRed Oak Counseling Ltd is a mental health facility in Oak Creek, WI, located at 8825 South Howell Avenue, Suite 200, in the 53154 zip code.
 Red Oak Counseling Ltd provides outpatient treatment.
-Red Oak Counseling Ltd provides activity therapy, couples/family therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, children / adolescents and young adults.
-Red Oak Counseling Ltd also supports people requiring dual diagnosis treatment, people with PTSD and patients with eating disorders.
-Some other services available at Red Oak Counseling Ltd include family psychoeducation, court-ordered outpatient treatment and assertive community treatment.
+Red Oak Counseling Ltd provides dialectical behavior therapy, individual psychotherapy and activity therapy to children / adolescents, young adults and adults.
+Red Oak Counseling Ltd also supports people with PTSD, patients with eating disorders and people with trauma.
+Some other services available at Red Oak Counseling Ltd include family psychoeducation, assertive community treatment and court-ordered outpatient treatment.

 Learn MoreAurora Health Center Muskego West is a mental health clinic in Muskego, WI, located at S74w16775 Janesville Road, 53150 zip code area.
 Aurora Health Center Muskego West provides outpatient treatment.
-Aurora Health Center Muskego West offers individual psychotherapy, group therapy and cognitive behavioral therapy to seniors 65 or older, adults and children / adolescents.
-Additional services offered at Aurora Health Center Muskego West include mentoring/peer support/consumer-run services, suicide prevention services and family psychoeducation.
+Aurora Health Center Muskego West offers psychotropic medication, individual psychotherapy and group therapy to children / adolescents, young adults and adults.
+Additional services offered at Aurora Health Center Muskego West include family psychoeducation, court-ordered outpatient treatment and suicide prevention services.

 Learn MoreCornerstone Counseling Services is a mental health treatment clinic in Milwaukee, Wisconsin, located at 5007 South Howell Avenue, Suite 350, in the 53207 zip code.
 Cornerstone Counseling Services provides outpatient treatment.
-Cornerstone Counseling Services provides activity therapy, individual psychotherapy and psychotropic medication to children / adolescents, seniors 65 or older and young adults.
-Cornerstone Counseling Services also supports children/adolescents with serious emotional disturbance, people with HIV or AIDS and people with Alzheimer's or dementia.
-Additional services provided by Cornerstone Counseling Services consist of education services, psychosocial rehabilitation services and diet and exercise counseling.
+Cornerstone Counseling Services provides integrated dual diagnosis disorder treatment, psychotropic medication and behavior modification to young adults, adults and children / adolescents.
+Cornerstone Counseling Services also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and seniors or older adults.
+Additional services provided by Cornerstone Counseling Services consist of suicide prevention services, diet and exercise counseling and psychosocial rehabilitation services.

 Learn MoreHorizon Healthcare Inc is a mental health facility in Milwaukee, WI, located at 4650 South Howell Avenue, 53214 zip code area.
 Horizon Healthcare Inc provides telemedicine/telehealth and outpatient treatment.
-Horizon Healthcare Inc provides psychotropic medication to seniors 65 or older, children / adolescents and adults.
-Horizon Healthcare Inc also supports people with PTSD, clients referred from the court/judicial system and transitional age young adults.
+Horizon Healthcare Inc provides psychotropic medication to adults, children / adolescents and seniors 65 or older.
+Horizon Healthcare Inc also supports people with PTSD, people requiring dual diagnosis treatment and people with Alzheimer's or dementia.
 Additional services offered by Horizon Healthcare Inc consist of suicide prevention services and education services.

 Learn MoreStress Management And Mental Health Clinics is a mental health clinic in Milwaukee, WI, located at 2514 South 102nd Street, Suite 275, in the 53227 zip code.
 Stress Management And Mental Health Clinics provides outpatient treatment.
-Stress Management And Mental Health Clinics offers group therapy, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Stress Management And Mental Health Clinics also supports transitional age young adults, people with trauma and people with PTSD.
-More services at Stress Management And Mental Health Clinics include family psychoeducation and education services.
+Stress Management And Mental Health Clinics offers couples/family therapy, trauma therapy and group therapy to adults, seniors 65 or older and young adults.
+Stress Management And Mental Health Clinics also supports people with PTSD, transitional age young adults and seniors or older adults.
+More services at Stress Management And Mental Health Clinics include education services and family psychoeducation.

 Learn MoreSaint Lukes South Shore Behavioral Health is a mental health clinic in Cudahy, Wisconsin, located at 5900 South Lake Drive, 53110.
 Saint Lukes South Shore Behavioral Health offers hospital inpatient treatment and partial hospitalization/day treatment.
-Saint Lukes South Shore Behavioral Health provides cognitive behavioral therapy, activity therapy and group therapy to seniors 65 or older, young adults and adults.
-Some other services provided by Saint Lukes South Shore Behavioral Health include case management, legal advocacy and education services.
+Saint Lukes South Shore Behavioral Health provides individual psychotherapy, group therapy and behavior modification to adults, young adults and seniors 65 or older.
+Some other services provided by Saint Lukes South Shore Behavioral Health include education services, case management and housing services.

 Learn MoreProfessional Services Group Inc is a mental health facility in Milwaukee, WI, located at 1205 South 70th Street, in the 53214 zip code.
-Professional Services Group Inc provides outpatient treatment and telemedicine/telehealth.
-Professional Services Group Inc provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and couples/family therapy to adults, young adults and seniors 65 or older.
-Some other services available at Professional Services Group Inc include suicide prevention services, family psychoeducation and court-ordered outpatient treatment.
+Professional Services Group Inc provides telemedicine/telehealth and outpatient treatment.
+Professional Services Group Inc provides behavior modification, integrated dual diagnosis disorder treatment and psychotropic medication to children / adolescents, young adults and adults.
+Some other services available at Professional Services Group Inc include court-ordered outpatient treatment, suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.